Riverstone railway station

-Riverstone railway station is a heritage-listed railway station at Riverstone Parade, Riverstone, City of Blacktown, New South Wales, Australia.
-It was designed by NSW Government Railways and William Weaver and built from 1883 to 1939.
-The station is located on the Richmond line, and is served by Sydney Trains T1 Western and T5 Cumberland line services.
+Riverstone railway station is a heritage-listed suburban railway station located on the Richmond line, serving the Sydney suburb of Riverstone.
+It is served by Sydney Trains' T1 Western Line and T5 Cumberland Line services.
+It was designed by the NSW Government Railways and William Weaver and built from 1883 to 1939.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.